 Napa Valley can stoke some excitement in people who visit for the first time.
-There is nothing wrong, after all, with the obligatory stretch limo, cellar tours, buying wine by the case and boisterous conversations with the winery folk.
+There is nothing wrong, after all, with the obligatory stretch limo, cellar tours and boisterous conversations with the winery folk.
 In fact that is kind of how it should be done when you first visit.
 Some people, however—especially those who have visited numerous times—might be looking for a little more privacy and tranquility.
 Something a little different; off the beaten path.

-If you’re looking for something a little different without compromising on quality—from the food and wine to the place you rest your head—here are a few “under the radar” places to consider next time you visit Napa.
+If you’re looking for something a little different without compromising on quality, here are a few “under-the-radar” places to consider next time you visit Napa.

 Where to stay

 Not long ago Napa Valley had few luxury lodgings options.
 Auberge du Soleil pretty much had a monopoly on the market.
-Yet today, visitors looking to pamper themselves can choose between lux juggernauts such as Carneros Resort and Spa (formerly Carneros Inn), Calistoga Inn, Solage and Meadowood—to name a few.
+Yet today, visitors looking to pamper themselves can choose between lux juggernauts such as Carneros Resort and Spa, Calistoga Inn, Solage and Meadowood—to name a few.
 These 5-star accommodations offer everything you could ask for from beautifully appointed rooms and cottages, Michelin starred dining, spas and more.
 However, with popularity comes a certain volume of people.

 Opened in 2005 by Cliff Lede (owner of Cliff Lede winery) Poetry Inn is one of the most secluded luxury boutique hotels in the Napa Valley.
 It literally defines the term “boutique luxury.”